AAPA

 Benefits of membership

-The AAPA is non-profit, but we charge $25 annual dues to provide a few services, including: We're strictly informal.
+We're an informal, peer-run club.
 Our officers are elected by mail.
 We have no permanent headquarters, no big operating fund, no big endowment.
-AAPA is just an organization of people with a hobby.
+AAPA is just an organization of people with a passion for the printed word.

 Should you join?

 The hobby of amateur journalism is difficult to explain in detail, and most people need to experience it to determine whether it's a hobby they can enjoy.
-Here are a few indications that you might enjoy membership in the AAPA: The AAPA has retirees, teenagers, college students, housewives, professional journalists and printers, college professors, truck drivers, ministers, you name it—just ordinary people with an extraordinary hobby.
-Join us, and get acquainted!
+Here are a few indications that you might enjoy membership in the AAPA:

 For further information

-The American Amateur Press Association Constitution and By-Laws is available on-line.
+The American Amateur Press Association Constitution and By-Laws is available online.

 You can view examples of amateur journalism.

-There's also a page of frequently asked questions from visitors to the AAPA's Web site.
+There's also a page of frequently asked questions from visitors to the AAPA's website.

 If you are ready to become an AAPA member, here's a page with information on how to join, including an application form.